isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-01-11-post-kelly-and-walsh-purveyor-publisher-and-printer.md

 #### **NOTES**

-[^1]:The King of Siam.
-(1896, May 19).
-The Singapore Free Press and Mercantile Advertiser, p.
+[^1]:[The King of Siam](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb18960519-1.2.10).
+(1896, May 19). *The Singapore Free Press and Mercantile Advertiser*, p.
 3. Retrieved from NewspaperSG.

 [^2]:The firm was first located at No. 5 Battery before moving to No. 6.